Community Engagement & Outreach

 The WVCTSI has unique and nationally-recognized community-university partnerships for health that reach deep into West Virginia's communities.
 Yet, West Virginia has the highest percentage of citizens with chronic diseases and chronic disease risk factors in the US.
 The Institute’s Community Engagement and Outreach (CEO) Program eliminates the "disconnect" between our state's health disparities and the assets available to address those disparities.
 It serves as “the go to place” for conducting, and rapidly translating community-relevant research to improve the health and well-being of WV and beyond.
 The Program underscores the significance of interactions among community members, healthcare providers, and researchers, and provides a single organizational structure for all constituents to access for guidance, support, and technical assistance for community engaged research.

 The CEO vision is simple - research outcomes that improve real-life conditions.
-We achieve this through the following community-driven aims:

 West Virginia Practice Based Research Network Development – Practice-Based Research Networks (PBRNs) are groups of primary care clinicians and practices partnered with research entities (such as West Virginia University, the WV School of Osteopathic Medicine, and Charleston Area Medical Center) who work together to answer community-based healthcare questions and translate research findings into meaningful everyday practice.
 The effort is being lead by the Community Engagement Core of the West Virginia Clinical and Translational Science Institute (WVCTSI), whose goal is to foster the growth of research from the laboratory to clinical practice in West Virginia.